Meet Our Staff

 Marketing Executive / Stage Manager / Financial Records Manager / Instructor

 Natasha Lyle is a native of Flint, Michigan who started dancing at the tender age of two.
 She is a graduate of Clark Atlanta University where she earned her B.A in psychology with a minor in allied health.
 Natasha is skilled in the areas of ballet, tap, jazz, modern, hip hop, contemporary, and lyrical.
 Mrs. Lyle began her dance training at Creative Expressions Dance Studio of whom her mother is the director.
 Previously, Natasha has served as the Artistic Director for Dance 360 of 360 Performance Fitness, a program of which she developed herself to help cultivate the minds of youth to embrace to art of dance as it coincides with health and fitness.
 Throughout her matriculation as a dancer, Natasha has performed on Broadway, Showtime at the Apollo, St. Louis Tap Festival, Chicago Human Rhythm Project, Detroit Tap Festival, Fox Theater, Foot Notes, and a variety of many other performances.
 She has performed and studied under many dance legends; some of which include Bruce Bradley, Savion Glover, Gregory Hines, Lady Dianne Walker, Henry LeTang, Peg Leg Bates, Cholly Atkins, Mia Michaels, Debbie Allen, Van the Man Porter, Jimmy Slyde, Mable Lee and many more.
 For several years, Natasha has served as a guest artist and instructor for the Tapology Tap Festival for Youth held for aspiring dancers locally & worldwide.
+As a professional dancer, Natasha has worked with the Urban Bush Woman as well.
 Natasha is a former member of professional companies such as Village Ensemble and Flintstone Hoofers and also former member of the Clark Atlanta University “Onyx” dance team.
 Mrs. Lyle has also had the opportunity to open up for artists such as B2K and Mario while exhibiting her gift of dancing as well as her singing ability.
 She has also done choreography for other dancers and groups who have opened up for Shad Moss "Bow wow" and Romeo Miller to name a few.
 Her choreography was also recently featured on a televised solo spot for the Children’s Miracle Network Parade.
 In addition, she has been known to produce double platinum, platinum, and high gold award winning competition choreography.
 Natasha is the founder of H.I.T.
 (Highly Innovative Tap Dancers) Entertainers Tap Dance Company.
 This company emphasizes embracing the history of tap, advancing tap skills, cultivating minds, and eloquently bringing tap dance to the forefront.